Fairchild Republic A-10 Thunderbolt II: Survivability

 The A-10 was intended to fly from forward air bases and semi-prepared runways where foreign object damage to an aircraft's engines is normally a high risk.
 The unusual location of the General Electric TF34-GE-100 turbofan engines decreases ingestion risk and also allows the engines to run while the aircraft is serviced and rearmed by ground crews, reducing turn-around time.
 The wings are also mounted closer to the ground, simplifying servicing and rearming operations.
-The aircraft's heavy engines require strong support: four bolts connect the engine pylons to the airframe.
-The engines' high 6:1 bypass ratio contributes to a relatively small infrared signature, and their position directs exhaust over the tailplanes further shielding it from detection by infrared homing surface-to-air missiles.
-The engines' exhaust nozzles are angled nine degrees below horizontal to cancel out the nose-down pitching moment that would otherwise be generated from being mounted above the aircraft's center of gravity and avoid the need to trim the control surfaces to prevent pitching.
+The heavy engines require strong support: four bolts connect the engine pylons to the airframe.
+The engines' high 6:1 bypass ratio (BPR) contributes to a relatively small infrared signature, and their position directs exhaust over the tailplanes further shielding it from detection by infrared homing surface-to-air missiles (SAM).

-To reduce the likelihood of damage to the A-10's fuel system, all four fuel tanks are located near the aircraft's center and are separated from the fuselage; projectiles would need to penetrate the aircraft's skin before reaching a fuel tank's outer skin.
+To reduce the likelihood of damage to the fuel system, all four fuel tanks are located near the aircraft's center and are separated from the fuselage; projectiles would need to penetrate the aircraft's skin before reaching a fuel tank's outer skin.
 Compromised fuel transfer lines self-seal; if damage exceeds a tank's self-sealing capabilities, check valves prevent fuel from flowing into a compromised tank.
-Most fuel system components are inside the tanks so that fuel will not be lost due to component failure.
+Most fuel system components are inside the tanks so component failure will not lead to fuel loss.
 The refueling system is also purged after use.
 Reticulated polyurethane foam lines both the inner and outer sides of the fuel tanks, retaining debris and restricting fuel spillage in the event of damage.
 The engines are shielded from the rest of the airframe by firewalls and fire extinguishing equipment.
-In the event of all four main tanks being lost, two self-sealing sump tanks contain fuel for 230 miles (370 km) of flight.
+If all four main tanks were lost, two self-sealing sump tanks contain fuel for 230 miles (370 km) of flight.

-Since the A-10 operates very close to enemy positions, where it is an easy target for man-portable air-defense system (MANPADS), surface-to-air missiles (SAMs), and enemy aircraft, it carries both flares and chaff cartridges.